19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Social Procedures/Stronghold Rules/Followers.md

 ## Loyalty Checks

-Loyalty is the system to handle when Followers will abandon the party.
+Loyalty determines when a Follower will abandon the party.
 To make a loyalty check, the PC who is responsible for the Follower makes a [DC](../../Core%20Procedures/DC.md) 20 [Charisma](../../../Player%20Characters/The%20Ability%20Scores/Charisma.md) check.
-The PC may add the Follower's Loyalty Score as an additional bonus to this [Check](../../Core%20Procedures/Check.md).
+The PC may add the Follower's [Loyalty Score](#Loyalty%20Score) as an additional bonus to this [Check](../../Core%20Procedures/Check.md).

 The GM should request a loyalty check whenever the following occurs.